 - Parent or guardian drug use

 - Unresolved trauma

-At this time, the exact cause of addiction (sometimes known as substance use disorder) is not clear.
-Yet, the above factors have proven to have an influence on whether a person is vulnerable to addiction.
+The exact cause of addiction (sometimes known as substance use disorder) is not clear.
+Every individual is different, and those who struggle with substance abuse all turned to drugs or alcohol for different reasons.
+However, the above factors have proven to have an influence on whether a person is vulnerable to addiction.
 Genetics can also play a role in the development of addiction for someone.
-To tell whether a person is experiencing an addiction, look for these signs:
+To tell whether a person is struggling with an addiction, look for these signs:

-- Taking the substance in larger amounts or for longer than the you meant to
+- Taking the substance in larger amounts or for longer than they meant to

 - Wanting to cut down or stop using the substance but not managing to

 - Spending a lot of time getting, using, or recovering from use of the substance